EU reveals €150 billion investment plan for Africa | DW | 10.02.2022

 The scheme has been presented by Brussels as a big step for the EU in building influence around the world.

-The EU says the Global Gateway Africa-Europe investment package will see EU members support projects in priority areas.
+The European Union said the Global Gateway Africa-Europe investment package would see EU members support projects in priority areas.

-Investments will focus on objectives based on the green transition, including renewable energy generation and protecting biodiversity by stabilizing 3-million square kilometers (1.158 million square miles) of land.
+Investments will focus on objectives based on the green transition, including renewable energy generation and protecting biodiversity by stabilizing 3 million square kilometers (1.16 million square miles) of land.

 There will also be support for sustainable agri-food systems.
 Efforts will also focus on sustainable growth and job creation.